-10.5.3 Forms Used to Define Value Relationships
+11.5.3 Forms Used to Define Value Relationships

-Form Name FormID Navigation Usage Work With Value W00422A On the Data Relationships Setup form, select Value Relationships. column sets and column Relationships Data Relationships (G09415), Value Relationships relationships.

-Form Name FormID Navigation Usage Revise Value W00422B Relationships On the Work With Value Relationships form, click Find.
+Form Name FormID Navigation Usage Work With Value Relationships W00422A On the Data Relationships Setup form, select Value Relationships.
+Click Find to review a list of column sets and column Data Relationships (G09415), Value Relationships relationships.
+Revise Value Relationships W00422B On the Work With Value Relationships form, click Find.
 Select the column set and do one of the following: Define value relationships for a column set.
 To add a new record, click Add.
 To add values to an existing record, click Select.

-10.5.4 Defining Value Relationships for a Column Set
+11.5.4 Defining Value Relationships for a Column Set